Performance¶

 Profiling¶

-Use the debug trace system to inspect frame timing and hotspots:
+Use the debug trace system to inspect frame timing and hotspots.
+For normal

 import { createDebugController, categoriesToMask } from "@rezi-ui/core";